zynk13/Denoising_AutoEncoders/README.md

 # Denoising_AutoEncoders

-Analysis and implementation of different types of Denoising AutoEncoders.
+Inpainting - Implement different types of denoising autoencoders that preserve the concerning information and nullify the effect of corruption applied to the same input (i.e) Dimensionality reduction via noise removal.

 ### Requirements
 - numpy